Laseduh/simple_shell/README.md

-Your readme file on simple shell
+New readme file on simple shell